 Why Should Your Business Be Verified?

 Creating a Google Business Profile listing is important for local SEO, but having the ability to control the information offered is paramount to ensuring customers can find you in local search results.
 Here are some of the biggest reasons why you should be double-checking that your business has been verified on Google.

 How do you expect to control the information Google displays in search results if you don’t verify that you’re the person in control of the listing?
 By verifying your listing, it tells Google that your business is real, which allows you to then manage your business information.

 It Protects Your Reputation

 As the only person able to manage your business data, it keeps anyone else from claiming your business or acting as a representative.
 That means someone else can’t change hours of operation, business categories, your address or, worse, respond to your reviews.
-If worst comes to worst and anyone not associated with your business begins to post as you through your Google My Business listing, it could hurt your reputation.
+If worst comes to worst and anyone not associated with your business begins to post as you through your Google Business Profile listing, it could hurt your reputation.

 Customers Will Trust Your Business

 According to Google, verified businesses are twice as likely to be considered reputable by users.
 In other words, verifying your business means customers are more likely to interact with your business online, which could even lead to better placement for your business in Google local search results.